This page provides information on the upcoming reforms that will affect taxation in Finland.

 The Tax Administration will revise the VAT return and related reporting requirements.
 The scope of information content will be expanded on the VAT return.
 Taxpayers will be required to provide more information than today.

-The planned introduction date for the revised VAT return form is 2022.
 VAT reporting will later undergo further changes, as the tax authorities will start gathering detailed information on each invoice and receipt.

 The VAT special scheme Mini One Stop Shop will be expanded into the One Stop Shop scheme.
 The expanded scheme was originally intended to be introduced on 1 January 2021, but the European Commission has proposed a delay of 6 months.